In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 Option #2:

-- Go to Window Tab in Eclipse
+- Go to the Window Tab in Eclipse

 - Select Preferences